opiproject/opi-prov-life/COORDINATION.md

    - UEFI on xPU’s non-volatile storage
    - Maintenance OS/FW on xPU’s non-volatile storage
    - Other

+***SE> Instructing the xPU to enter a maintenance mode or a "boot override" is useful, but may not be sufficent.
+There might be a need for a more complete in-band host management interface for xPUs, similar to NVMe-MI Host Interface or CXL .
+Maybe keep this simple and remove from this proposal?

+If we beleive this is required, we will have to think about the compexity this may add to the xPU boot order management (xPU UEFI BootOrder variable, AMC boot order from IPMI/Redfis, etc..)

 4. Define a read only PF0 OS_STATUS register with the following bits defined
    - Not started
    - Booting